freeradical13/freeradical13.github.io/index.md

 Plants recognize [Pathogen-Associated Molecular Patterns][] (PAMPs) which lead to a chain of defensive events such as the production of phytoalexins.

 [Effector-Triggered Immunity][] deals with pathogens that avoid detection by PAMPs (through the use of effectors that block PAMP perception) by defensive genes that are stimulated by the effectors.
 Effector-trigger immunity initiates the hypersensitive response which leads to localized cell death near the infection site.
-Systemic Acquired Resistance occurs is a plant-wide expression of defensive genes through signaling molecules such as Salicylic Acid.
+Systemic Acquired Resistance occurs as a plant-wide expression of defensive genes through signaling molecules such as Salicylic Acid.

 #### Cell Communication

-[Tight junctions][] connect two cells together using various proteins to create a seal.
+[Tight junctions][] connect the outside of two cells together using various proteins to create a seal.

-[Desmosomes][] connect two cells together using intermediate filaments made of keratin.
+[Desmosomes][] connect the outside of two cells together using intermediate filaments made of keratin.

 [Gap junctions][] directly connect cytoplasms of two cells to allow exchange of some substances.

 In plants, [Plasmodesmata][] directly connect cytoplasms of two cells in a way like gap junctions, but allowing even more through.
-Actin protein contribute to a circular flow or cytoplasm called [cytoplasmic streaming][].
+Actin proteins contribute to a circular flow or cytoplasm called [cytoplasmic streaming][].
 The remaining area between plant cells is called the [middle lamella][] made of polysaccharides called [pectins][].

 ##### Signaling Pathways